observablehq/framework/docs/embeds.md

 }
 ```

 When Framework builds your app, any transitive static imports needed are preloaded automatically when the module is imported.
-This can significantly improve performance by avoiding long request chains.
+This ensures optimal performance by avoiding long request chains.

 ## Embedding modules